YaqianZhang/yaqianzhang.github.io/index.md

 ## Research
 I am particularly interested in developing statistically and computationally efficient machine learning algorithms which are applicable for real-world systems.
-To improve the sample efficiency in reinforcement learning, one idea I've explored is to bootstrap policy gradient with better/worse actions.
-This leads to fast and unbiased convergence in challenging environments with large action space and short horizon (e.g. intelligent tutoring system) ([AAMAS 2019](papers/19_YaqianZhang_BootstrappedPolicyGradient_aamas.pdf)).
+To improve the sample efficiency in reinforcement learning, one idea I've explored is to bootstrap policy gradient with better/worse actions ([AAMAS 2019](papers/19_YaqianZhang_BootstrappedPolicyGradient_aamas.pdf)).
+This leads to fast and unbiased convergence in challenging environments with large action space and short horizon (e.g. intelligent tutoring system)([User Model User-Adap Inter (2021)](papers/21_YaqianZhang_RL_Difficulty_Adaptation.pdf)).
 To reduce the computational cost in cluster analysis, I proposed to exploit curvature information of the evaluation graph.
 This results in  a simple yet powerful method for estimating the number of clusters in a dataset ([Information Sciences 2017](papers/17_YaqianZhang_Curvature_Cluster_InformationScience.pdf)).
 I'm also interested in applying machine learning to real-world problems.
 On this note, I've employed an interdisciplinary research method, to design and implement practical gaming systems ([a multiplayer game](_posts/2018-02-16-peer-accountability-on-attention.md),  [an online game](_posts/2018-06-30-difficulty-adjustment-for-visual-memory-training.md)) and conduct online and offline user studies ([Computers in Human Behavior 2018](papers/18_YaqianZhang_PeerAccountability_CHB.pdf)).